Poprostulesny/Unix_Backup_C/README.md

 - functions which take more arguments than they need
 - seemingly pointless checks and overly complicated approaches.

 This all is due to the fact that firstly I wrote this project on threads(as i didn't see the fact that it has been on forks).
 That version had a lot of optimization and queueing of tasks.
 As well as having one inotify fd per source.
 After noticing my mistake I tried my best to rewrite it so that it uses forks, however some things remained, as it was too time consuming to rewrite it from scratch.
-However if you want to see(or grade if that approach is acceptable) the multithreaded version of which I am a lot more proud than of this, then you can find it at "https://github.com/Poprostulesny/Unix_backup_multithreaded".
+However if you want to see(or grade if that approach is acceptable) the multithreaded version of which I am a lot more proud than of this, then you can find it at "https://github.com/Poprostulesny/Unix_backup_multithreaded or in the multithreaded-version branch on this repo.

 Sincerely, Mateusz Leśniczak.